How to Prepare Easy Tex-Mex Cuisine: Barbacoa & Pico de Gallo

 - Chop the tomatoes into medium chunks and put into a medium size mixing bowl.
 Finely chop the green, yellow, and red onions and mix into the bowl with the tomatoes.

-- Take about half of the cilantro bunch and wash thoroughly then proceed to finely chop the cilantro (try to remove as many of the stems as possible).
+- Take about half of the cilantro bunch and wash thoroughly then proceed to finely chop the cilantro (try and remove as many of the stems as possible).

 - Finally, seed the Jalapeno (though I tend to leave a few seeds for extra spiciness), finely chop, and put into the mixing bowl with the rest of the ingredients.